Film Booking Offices of America: Kennedy takes command

 Studio chief Fineman departed around the time of Kennedy's purchase to work at the larger First National Pictures.
-The new owner appointed Edwin King to replace him, but took a personal hand in guiding the company creatively as well as financially.
+The new owner hired Edwin King away from Famous Players–Lasky's New York studio to replace him, but took a personal hand in guiding the company creatively as well as financially.
 His brand, "Joseph P. Kennedy Presents", would proceed to appear on over a hundred films.
 Kennedy soon brought stability to FBO, making it one of the most reliably profitable outfits in the minor leagues of the Hollywood studio system.
 The focus was on films with Main Street appeal and minimal costs.
 "We are trying", he declared, "to be the Woolworth and Ford of the motion picture industry rather than the Tiffany."
+Some stars were less than pleased with Kennedy's penny-pinching; Evelyn Brent, in particular, was troubled by what she saw as FBO's declining production standards and was granted her release.
 Westerns remained the studio's backbone, along with various action pictures and romantic scenarios; as Kennedy put it, "Melodrama is our meat."
 Gene Stratton-Porter, then, was the gravy: according to the 1926 Exhibitors Herald survey, The Keeper of the Bees, for which shooting was completed while the novel was still being serialized in McCall's, was the number one picture in the entire country that year.
 The remainder of FBO's top five comprised, once again, three Fred Thomson pictures, along with another Stratton-Porter adaptation.